Flexible Bayesian Nonlinear Model Configuration: Applications

-The results presented in Table \ref{tAbalone} indicate that BGNLM outperforms all other algorithms in terms of prediction accuracy, and the parallel version, BGNLM\_PRL, performs even better.
-The worst run of BGNLM\_PRL (with RMSE = 1.99) is still better than the best run of random forests (RMSE = 2.00) which was the third best algorithm.
+The results presented in Table \ref{tAbalone} indicate that BGNLMs with both $a=e^{-2}$ (AIC) and $a=e^{-\log n}$ (BIC) outperform all other algorithms in terms of prediction accuracy, and the parallel versions (BGNLM\_PRL) perform even better.
+The worst run of BGNLM\_PRL (BIC) (with RMSE = 1.99) is still better than the best run of random forests (RMSE = 2.00) which was the third-best algorithm.
 Interestingly the performance of DEEPNETS was very unstable between repeated runs.
 It had the largest variation of RMSE, occasionally giving really good prediction results (though slightly worse than BGNLM) but in most cases worse than all the competing algorithms.

 Table~\ref{tAbalone2} provides information about the features that were most often detected by BGNLM\_PRL (i.e. had a posterior probability above 0.5) in 100 simulation runs.
 The two dummy variables for {\it Sex} and the {\it Viscera Weight} were almost always selected.
 Apart from {\it Length}, all the other input features were selected in more than half of the simulation runs.
-The most important non-linear feature was $\exp(ShuckedWeight)$ which was detected in 43 runs, followed by sigmoid($WholeWeight$) and $\exp(ShuckedWeight) * WholeWeight$.
-The last feature has a depth of 3, but the majority of frequently observed non-linear features are either modifications or multiplications of input features with depth 2.
-Within all the simulation runs only 6 different projections were detected, four of them only once and two of them twice.
-An Excel spreadsheet is provided as supplementary material, which includes information about all detected features with posterior probability larger than 0.1.
+The most important nonlinear feature was $\exp(ShuckedWeight)$ which was detected in 43 runs, followed by sigmoid($WholeWeight$) and $\exp(ShuckedWeight) * WholeWeight$.
+The last feature has a depth of 3, but the majority of frequently observed nonlinear features are either modifications or multiplications of input features with depth 2.
+Within all the simulation runs, only 6 different projections were detected, four of them only once and two of them twice.
+An Excel spreadsheet is provided as supplementary material, which includes information about all detected features with a posterior probability larger than 0.1.

-\subsection{Model inference}
+\subsection{Model Inference}